krook/openwhisk-package-mqtt-watson/README.md

 | apiToken | *string* | yes |  Watson IoT API token  | "+-derpbog" |
 | client | *string* | yes |  Application client id  | "a:12e45g:mqttapp" |

-## Watson MQTT Package Installation

-### Bluemix Installation
-First you need to install the `wsk` CLI, follow the instructions at https://new-console.ng.bluemix.net/openwhisk/cli

-This step assumes you've already deployed the Event Provider application (or you are using the test one at `http://openwhisk-package-mqtt-watson.mybluemix.net/mqtt-watson`).
-If not, see the section below.

-`./install.sh openwhisk.ng.bluemix.net $AUTH_KEY $WSK_CLI $PROVIDER_ENDPOINT`

-`./uninstall.sh openwhisk.ng.bluemix.net $AUTH_KEY $WSK_CLI`

-where:
-- **$AUTH_KEY** is the OpenWhisk authentication key (Run `wsk property get` to obtain it)
-- **$WSK_CLI** is the path of OpenWhisk command interface binary
-- **$PROVIDER_ENDPOINT** is the endpoint of the event provider service running as a Cloud Foundry application on Bluemix.
-It's a fully qualified URL including the path to the resource. i.e. http://mqtt-watson-random-word.mybluemix.net/mqtt-watson

 ## Watson IoT MQTT Service (Event Provider) Deployment

-In order to support integration with the Watson IoT environment there needs to be an event generating feed that fires a trigger in the OpenWhisk environment when messages are received.
-This service connects to a particular MQTT topic and then invokes the triggers that are registered for that topic.
-It has its own Cloudant/CouchDB database to persist the topic-to-trigger subscription information.
+In order to support integration with the Watson IoT environment we need an event feed that fires a trigger in the OpenWhisk environment when messages are received.
+This service connects to a particular MQTT topic and then invokes the triggers that are registered for a given topic.
+It has its own Cloudant database to persist the topic-to-trigger subscription information.
 You will need to initialize this database prior to using this service.

-There are two options to deploy the service:
+For testing, you can use my demo event provider.
+If so, move on to the next section to install the package and specify `http://openwhisk-package-mqtt-watson.mybluemix.net/mqtt-watson` as the event provider.
+Be warned however, it will store your OpenWhisk credentials (to invoke the subscribed trigger later).
+Change your OpenWhisk API key after testing if you choose to use this service.

-### Bluemix Deployment:
+### Bluemix Deployment
 This service can be hosted as a Cloud Foundry application.
 To deploy on IBM Bluemix:

 1. Create a Cloudant service on Bluemix, name it `cloudant-mqtt-watson` and create a database with name `topic_listeners`.